-This API node can be truly side effect free, it parses the request, queries Bleve and spits back the result.
+This API node can truly side effect-free, it parses the request, queries Bleve, and spits back the result.
 Note that the response is via the Red Sift API gateway too, we just emit some data for the request-id we received and all the scattering and gathering of responses is taken care of.
-We can easily combine the keys we are getting from our text index with structured data and aggregation from our KVStore to compose much more sophisticated functionality — we do precisely this with our own products but in this example we are focusing on a simple requirement.
+We can easily combine the keys we are getting from our text index with structured data and aggregation from our KVStore to compose much more sophisticated functionality — we do precisely this with our own products but in this example, we are focusing on a simple requirement.

 Now let us change the query to

 q=GlobalRank:<50 -TLD:com -TLD:org.
 Notice the level of query sophistication we are getting out of the box.

 Diving deeper into what Bleve can do is way beyond the scope of this post but with the DB code linked to our own codebase, we can customize and optimize indexing at every level based on the data and service we want to provide with no intermediate latency or extra complexity.